 Since the inception of the iPhone, part of its joy (and frustration for pro photographers) is the fact that it takes care of your photos for you.
 Just hit the shutter button and it'll make the picture look good, and that's the same with the latest generation of iPhones.
 You don't get granular controls, the iPhone takes care of all the heavy lifting for you.

-As an overall experience, the iPhone XS Max is hard to fault.
+Even after nearly a year using it the iPhone XS Max is hard to fault.
 It's fluid, fast and effortless, and is a premium package that looks and feels great in the hand.

 Samsung Galaxy Note 9